ksu-cs-textbooks/cis527/content/6-application-servers/03-assignment.md

 Configure a file server using Samba on your Ubuntu VM labelled **SERVER**.
 It should have the following features:

-* A shared folder on the server named `everyone` and stored at `/everyone` that should be accessible by all Samba users
+* A shared folder on the server named `public` and stored at `/public` that should be accessible by all Samba users
 * Enable shared home directories in Samba using the default `[homes]` share.
 * Enable the `cis527` user in the Samba password database.
 It should use the same `cis527_linux` password as the actual `cis527` account.